 life is not fair & I believed them for a long time.

 But today I remembered the way you laughed

 and the heat of your hand in mine &

 I knew that life is more fair than we can ever imagine

 if we are there to live it.

-I listen to podcasts when I take Buster for his nightly walk.
-Moving my body every day has become as essential as breathing during this time when we’re all confined at home.
-Without it, I not only lose what little mojo I have to get stuff done, I find myself getting short-tempered, impatient and cranky.
-Never a pretty combination, especially for those who are sheltering with you.
+I listen to podcasts when I take Buster for his daily walk.
+Moving my body became as essential as breathing during the height of the pandemic when we were all confined at home.
+Without it, I lose what little mojo I have to get stuff done and find myself getting short-tempered, impatient and cranky.
+Never a pretty combination, especially for those who are working from home with you.

 When a friend called to check on me after Jimmy died, I discovered I didn’t care how she phrased her concern.
 Most of the time, I was too numb to hear the exact words anyway, but I didn’t miss the love behind them.
 On any given day, I might be too fragile to answer, but it was never lost on me that she cared enough to want to know.

 When friends offered to help, I rarely knew what to ask for.
 I was too uncomfortable admitting that my guest bathroom was filthy or that I had no idea what to make for dinner.
 Often I just didn’t didn’t know what I needed.
 So people would guess.
 Whether or not their actions hit the mark, I appreciated those persevering souls who didn’t let my reticence stop them.
 The meals that showed up, the counters that got cleaned, the household supplies that got dropped off, I was grateful for all of it.
 I appreciated that my friends were willing to try, even if the casserole was terrible, or we already had enough bananas and paper towels.

 We don’t always say or do the “right” thing when we reach out to a friend.
 Death is shattering, and grief is scary.
 If you haven’t lost one of your most important people, how could you possible know what to say or how to help someone who has?